How to Bring a Salary Negotiation Training to Your Campus

 The workshop sponsor must also pay for the travel and lodging costs (if more than 25 miles of travel is necessary) for a $tart $mart Facilitator.
-The facilitator will submit documentation of her or his travel-related expenses to WAGE, which will then invoice the sponsor.
-WAGE will reimburse the $tart $mart Facilitator after receipt of payment from the sponsor.
+The facilitator will submit documentation of her or his travel-related expenses to AAUW, which will then invoice the sponsor.
+AAUW will reimburse the $tart $mart Facilitator after receipt of payment from the sponsor.

 A license is available to colleges and universities that want to provide unlimited workshops for three academic years.
-The three-year license gives a campus access to all workshop materials, complete support from WAGE and AAUW staff, and special benefits.
-This option requires a signed agreement and payment of $1,750 to WAGE.
+The three-year license gives a campus access to all workshop materials, complete support from AAUW staff, and special benefits.
+This option requires a signed agreement and payment of $1,750 to AAUW.

 If the workshop is canceled fewer than 30 days before the scheduled date, you have to pay a $300 cancellation fee.

 - Schedule your workshop.
-When you’re ready to schedule your workshop, contact WAGE Project Program Manager Dorrie Sieburg.
+When you’re ready to schedule your workshop, contact AAUW program manager Dorrie Sieburg.

 - Book your space and audiovisual equipment. $tart $mart requires a campus facility that will hold 40 attendees (plus potential facilitator trainees), plus a laptop, projector, projection screen, blackboard or whiteboard, and Internet connection.

 - Advertise the workshop.
 Target college students for the salary negotiation workshops and local media for publicity.
-Use the $tart $mart flyer to help.
+Use the $tart $mart page to help.

 - Execute the workshop.
-On the day of the workshop, make sure you have a table for registration and handouts (the $tart $mart student workbook), WAGE Project materials, and AAUW materials, all of which will be provided to you ahead of time.
+On the day of the workshop, make sure you have a table for registration and handouts (the $tart $mart student workbook) and AAUW materials, all of which will be provided to you ahead of time.

 Train to Be a $tart $mart Facilitator